winitzki/scall/tutorial/programming_dhall.md

 ### Free functor

 It turns out that the `Functor` typeclass itself can be represented as a $P$-typeclass and has a free instance.
-This allows us to create functors out of arbitrary type constructors.
+This allows us to create functors out of arbitrary type constructors (such as GADTs).

 Begin by writing the type signature of a functor's `fmap` method:
 ```dhall